 For the past two decades, the District has undertaken a series of multi-year financial strategic planning initiatives.
 The first Financial Plan for Achieving Long-Term Financial Stability (Plan) was established in 2002.
 In May 2009, as a result of projected increases in financial obligations, the Board established the second Financial Planning Advisory Committee to create a plan to address the projected financial deficit.
-The second Plan was drafted by the Advisory Committee and approved by the Board on October 30, 2009.
-The Plan contained 35 initiatives of which 22 were completed.
-The other initiatives were either moved to the new plan or deferred by Board action.
-In November 2013, the Advisory Committee reconvened and drafted the third strategic plan, the 2014 Strategic Financial Plan (2014 Plan) that included 45 initiatives.
+In November 2013, the Advisory Committee reconvened and drafted the third strategic plan, the 2014 Strategic Financial Plan (2014 Plan) which included 45 initiatives.
 The 2014 Plan was approved on October 24, 2014.
 The FY 20/21 budget represented the close of the 2014 Plan.
 The District was planning to develop a fourth strategic plan in FY 20/21, but those efforts were temporarily delayed in order to address the COVID-19 pandemic.
-The Board of Directors are currently undertaking a strategic planning process that is estimated to be completed in in the next few months.
+In FY23/24 the Board of Directors created a strategic planning process and approved a new broader Strategic Plan with 39 initiatives in May of 2024.

-Once a plan is approved by the Board, it will be monitored, reviewed and updated annually with completed, dropped or added initiatives.
-The new Strategic Plan will be a broader and not be focused just on financial planning but will include financial planning initiatives in it.
-In future years, the District will use the yearly financial projections to monitor the progress of how the District (thus the Strategic Plan) is doing in reducing the financial shortfall.
+The 2024 Plan will be monitored, reviewed and updated annually with completed, dropped or added initiatives.
+The new 2024 Strategic Plan is broader and not focused just on financial planning but includes some financial planning initiatives in it.
+In future years, the District will use the yearly financial projections to monitor the progress of how the District (and the Strategic Plan) is doing in reducing the financial shortfall.
 Before any strategic plan initiative can have an impact on the District's finances, each will have to be developed by staff and implemented by board action.

-Guiding Principles of the Most Recent Strategic Plan (2014 Plan)
+Guiding Principles of the Most Recent Strategic Plan (2024 Plan)

-- Uphold the mission statement of the District to provide reliable transportation services and operations for customers within the U.S. Highway 101 Golden Gate Corridor. - Identify general priorities to guide implementation work on each initiative, recognizing that staff resources are limited and not all initiatives can be completed simultaneously. - Include expense reductions and additional revenue generation.
+Uphold the mission statement of the District to provide reliable transportation services and operations for customers within the U.S. Highway 101 Golden Gate Corridor.

+Identify general priorities to guide implementation work on each initiative, recognizing that staff resources are limited and not all initiatives can be completed simultaneously.

+Include expense reductions and additional revenue generation.
 The focus of the expense reduction initiatives will be on improving the efficiency of current activities to result in savings and in finding new ways to provide the core services of the District.
-Outright elimination of any services will be minimized as much as possible. - Seek to keep projects currently underway at the District moving forward, on schedule and, to the degree possible, undertake new initiatives that are set forth by the Committee and ultimately adopted by the Board.
+Outright elimination of any services will be minimized as much as possible.

+Seek to keep projects currently underway at the District moving forward, on schedule and, to the degree possible, undertake new initiatives that are set forth by the Committee and ultimately adopted by the Board.